 How much help does a claimant get?

-NOTE: If using our basic UC Calculator - just enter the amount on monthly childcare - the calculator will do the rest!
+NOTE: If using our basic UC Calculator - just enter the total amount of monthly childcare - the calculator will do the rest!

 Childcare Costs Element qualifying conditions

 The Universal Credit Regulations (Regulation 31) confirm that to have the Childcare Costs Element included in the monthly assessment of Universal Credit the claimant must meet both a work condition and a childcare costs condition - including having paid for the childcare (the payment condition).

 - The claimant must work or about to start paid work before the end of the next Monthly Assessment Period (MAP).
 There are no minimum hours that claimants have to be working.

 - If in a couple, both must be working unless: one has a limited capability for work or work related activity; or is a carer for 35 hours a week or more for a severely disabled person or child; or is temporarily absent from home e.g. prison, hospital.